pixelwizard2/Project.DBMS--DBOptima---Building-a-Data-Warehouse-for-Emulating-Exadata-DB-Project/README.md

 ## 5. Expected Results and Learning Points (예상 결과 및 학습 포인트)
 The completed project is expected to yield the following results:

--Experience in writing and optimizing queries for complex datasets -Enhanced ability to respond to real-world work environment incidents and performance tuning -A deeper understanding of database security enhancement -Development of practical cases for maintaining data integrity and recovery strategies -Implementation of predictive models for data-based decision-making support
+- Experience in writing and optimizing queries for complex datasets
+- Enhanced ability to respond to real-world work environment incidents and performance tuning
+- A deeper understanding of database security enhancement
+- Development of practical cases for maintaining data integrity and recovery strategies
+- Implementation of predictive models for data-based decision-making support

 ## 6. Project Expansion Plans (프로젝트 확장 계획)
 After the completion of the project, the following expansions are planned:

--Developing a decision support system based on data analysis results and insights -Acquiring skills in data movement and transformation between databases through DB migration scenarios -Strengthening database security expertise through additional security feature implementation and practice
+- Developing a decision support system based on data analysis results and insights
+- Acquiring skills in data movement and transformation between databases through DB migration scenarios
+- Strengthening database security expertise through additional security feature implementation and practice